Travel Advice: Packing and Travel Tips for Travelling with a Toddler

 - If they're small enough (limit 15kg) this table mounted seat is still worth having for when you travel with a toddler.
 Yes, it's pricey, but it's incredibly light, portable and easy to put on.
 We reckon our son will get another six months of use out of this and we still use it at home when we go to restaurants that don't have high chairs.

-- Jetkids Bedbox - So since I shared about this on this post, we've seen that a number of airlines won't let you use the bed funtion of this carry-on case for kids.
+- Jetkids Bedbox - So since I shared about this on this post, we've seen that a number of airlines won't let you use the bed funtion of this carry-on case for kids but it's NOT ALL of them.
 While this function is my favourite part, and it helped my son sleep a lot on our flights to and from Australia, I have to say that the suitcase is still worth having when they're two or older as they may then be tall enough to sit on it and get pulled along when they're tired, which toddlers always seem to get when you're walking around an airport (but not after running miles and miles in a softplay centre, obviously).

 - We've got one of these hooks on the handle of our pushchair and it's so useful for those bits and bobs you try not to pick up on the journey, but inevitably do!